-Recently resume fraud allegations were made against one of South Australia’s senior public servants, however SA Government is not the only organisation to take a candidates’ claims on their resume and during interview – or glowing comments from their referees for that matter – at face value.
+Recently, resume fraud allegations were made against the City of Parramatta Council’s CEO, Mark Stapleton, who has been suspended on full pay pending a review of his employment background, and the recruitment and selection process that led to his appointment.
+However, they’re not the only organisation to take a candidates’ claims on their resume and during interview – or glowing comments from their referees for that matter – at face value.
 High profile organisations such as Yahoo, IBM, MIT and Myer have all hired senior team members who have falsified their backgrounds and subsequently been caught out – with the organisation suffering an impact to their reputation and/or share price as a result.
 While these are extreme cases, according to some studies, candidates are at a minimum “stretching the truth” on their resumes at least 50% of the time.

 So why does this happen?
 For a candidate, securing their next opportunity can sometimes be a long process punctuated with pitfalls of disappointment.
 Many candidates will apply for numerous positions before finding success, so it can be tempting for a candidate to improve their opportunities, and their confidence in general, by embellishing their resume.

 Some of the most common resume “exaggerations” include: